LostKobrakai/Tut/PageTypes.md

 ## When to use this approach

 Before we start I want to mention, that this approach is not really beneficial if you just want to add a single method here and there.
 Also it's not recommended to create a new repository classes for any small group of 3-5 pages.
 These classes, that we'll be creating here, are most useful if you know you'll be working with the type of data extensively throughout your site.
+Otherwise it may not be worth the effort.

 ## Custom repository API variable